Pre-K thru Elementary, Middle/Junior High thru High School, Higher Education

 Special Instructions to Applicants Please apply online with a CV, cover letter, and the names and contact information for three professional references.

 Department Summary The Global Studies Institute hosts and supports eight of UO’s key international projects and initiatives (listed below).
 It also serves as an incubator, coordinator, and promoter of the full range of international programs, projects, and initiatives on campus.
 In partnership with schools and colleges, GSI encourages interdisciplinary and cross-regional research, curriculum development, and community outreach.

 GSI Centers and Programs Center for Applied Second Language Studies Center for Asian and Pacific Studies Confucius Institute Gabon-Oregon Center Oregon Statewide Area Studies Consortia UNESCO Crossings Institute Global Justice Program Center for Global Health

 Position Summary The Global Studies Institute is seeking qualified applicants for its open research pool.
 Positions are limited duration appointments potentially renewable for up to a total of three years.
 In limited circumstances, there is the possibility of renewal beyond three years based on programmatic need, funding, and performance.

-Candidates would assist any one of the GSI units (listed above) with research and development projects.
+Candidates would assist any one of the GSI units (listed below) with research and development projects.
 Potential areas of research include: second language acquisition; applied research on world language curriculum, technology-based tools, or assessment; intersection of digital technologies in the world language/global classroom; curriculum development for international and area studies; pedagogy and teaching effectiveness.